Le Laudi: History

-Suter composed the oratorio to mark the 100th anniversary of the Basler Gesangverein (Basel Choral Society), to which the work is dedicated.
+Suter composed the oratorio to mark the 100th anniversary of the Basler Gesangverein (Basel Choral Society).
 He was a central figure in the musical life of Basel, as the director of the symphony concerts of the Allgemeine Musikgesellschaft and director of the Liedertafel, municipal music school and conservatory.
 He was director of the choir from 1902.
 The composition emerged in the summer of 1923 in Sils in the Engadine, where Suter spent his holidays.
 The Italian text is the Cantico del Sole of Francis of Assisi.